project-oak/silveroak/kami/counter/README.md

 The simulation shows the counter correctly being intialized to 0 when the active low reset is applied, and then counting up by 1 every clock cycle afterwards and the active low reset is de-asserted.

-We can use this counter to conctrol the flashing of the LEDs on the ZCU104 development board.
-We needs to produce a top-level circuit that wires up the pins for the LEDs and the reset button to the core counter circuit generated from Kami.
+We can use this counter to control the flashing of the LEDs on the ZCU104 development board.
+We need to produce a top-level circuit that wires up the pins for the LEDs and the reset button to the core counter circuit generated from Kami.
 So we can see the LEDs flash at a frequency suitable for human consumption we take one of the clock inputs to the FPGA (a 125MHz differential pair) and divide it down to 1Hz to